Frequently Asked Questions

 The Applied Learning courses will require the application of the content in a practice setting.
 If you are unable to complete the activities at your practice site, you will be expected to find suitable environments to meet the requirements of the course.

-5. What is the anticipated duration of Memorial's program?
+6. What is the duration of Memorial's program?

 Yes, two onsite clinical skills courses are required.
 The first is scheduled for the Fall semester of year 1; the second is planned prior to the Advanced Pharmacy Practice Experiences.
-The remainder of the program is planned to be delivered through online learning and through pharmacy practice experiences.
+The remainder of the program will be delivered through online learning and through pharmacy practice experiences.

 Priority is given to applicants who are residents of Newfoundland and Labrador or who graduated from Memorial’s School of Pharmacy.

-The program will accept first admission in Fall 2018.
+The program will accept admission beginning Fall 2018.